3 killed in upstate New York house fire

 - Gunman in California vet center killings was former patient VIEW

-Authorities say it took firefighters about 40 minutes to bring the fire under control.
+Authorities say it took firefighters less than an hour to bring the fire under control.
+The house was completely gutted.

 The cause of the fire is unknown.